Universiteit Leiden

 • A recommendation letter is not required.

-You are advised to submit your complete application at least two months before the start of your PhD programme.
-If you will need a visa and/or residence permit, please submit your application at least three months before the starting date of your programme.
-The supervisor has to confirm that s/he is willing to accept you as a candidate (promovendus) before any further steps can be taken.
-The formal decision on admission rests with the Dean of the Graduate School.
-Upon admission, the PhD candidate (and supervisor) will receive a formal letter of acceptance from the Dean.
-For more information about the admission procedure, please contact the Graduate School
+You are advised to submit your complete application at least two months before the start of your PhD project.
+If you will need a visa and/or residence permit, please submit your application at least three months before the starting date of your project.
+The supervisor has to confirm that s/he is willing to accept you as a candidate (promovendus) and an agreement form external PhD candidates should be available to the Graduate school before any further steps can be taken.

 Combining a job with a PhD?

 This is possible at the Leiden University Dual PhD Centre.
 The Centre focuses on external PhD candidates who devote part of their working time to scientific research on a theme from their professional practice.
-The Centre helps these dual PhD candidates develop a research plan, provides training and ensures that their research fits within a scientific discipline and graduate school, and that it ties in with the research of a potential supervisor.
+The Centre helps dual PhD candidates develop a research plan, provides training and ensures that their research fits within a scientific discipline and graduate school, and that it ties in with the research of a potential supervisor.
 A unique opportunity for the PhD candidate, the employer and for science.

 International applicants